DefinitionThis section has been translated automatically.

 AKASI is the acronym for "actinic keratosis area and severity index".
 This is a well evaluated "scoring" index for the quantitative and qualitative assessment of actinic keratoses on the head.
 The aim of the score is to enable an individual risk stratification of patients with actinic keratoses (in situ carcinomas) based on easily ascertainable clinical data.
 In this context, it is important to differentiate between patients with a high need for therapy and the associated risk of developing invasive squamous cell carcinoma and patients with little or no need for therapy at the time of examination.

 General informationThis section has been translated automatically.

-In clinical studies it could be shown that patients with squamous cell carcinoma show significantly higher AKASI values.
-In a further clinical study, a strong correlation between the AKASI score and the previously established PGA score (Physician Global Assessment) could be proven (Dirschka t et al. 2017).
+Clinical studies have shown that patients with squamous cell carcinoma have significantly higher AKASI scores.
+In another clinical study, a strong correlation between the AKASI score and the previously established PGA score (Physician Global Assessment) was demonstrated (Dirschka t et al. 2017).

-With target parameters such as AKASI 75, AKASI 50 etc., clinical studies (analogous to the known PASI parameters) can be evaluated and compared.
-The AKASI is especially suitable for everyday use and can be used in clinical routine work.
-This score is also suitable for BG procedures to evaluate the extent and severity of the disease in a standardised way.
+With target parameters such as AKASI 75, AKASI 50, etc., clinical studies (analogous to the well-known PASI parameters) can be evaluated and compared.
+The AKASI is above all also suitable for everyday use and useful in routine clinical work.
+Thus, this score is also suitable for standardized evaluation of the extent and severity of the disease in BG procedures.

-In order to determine the AKASI score, the scalp is divided into 4 topographical regions (see figure):
+To determine the AKASI score, the scalp is divided into 4 topographic regions (see also Fig.):